spider-rs/html2md/README.md

 ### With Async Streaming

-For handling large or concurrent workloads, use async streaming.
+For handling large or concurrent workloads, use async streaming with the `stream` and `rewriter` feature.
 Ensure you have a tokio async runtime:

 ```rust
 let md = html2md::rewrite_html_streaming("<p>JAMES</p>", false).await;